Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Fixes:
 - Fixed the character treatment alert.
 - Fixed wrong Mountaineering Variables in the GUI and for the Mountaineering ranking.
+- The Axolotl and Gila Monster can now be bred properly and the habitat gets added instead of removed.

 Characters:
 - Christian Hülsmeyer (random German Engineer)